zenmumbler/dtbb/README.md

 Disclaimer
 ----------

-The data in [the live site][dtbb] was scraped from the main (now old) Ludum Dare website most recently in November 2016.
+The data in [the live site][dtbb] was scraped from the old and new Ludum Dare websites most recently in May 2017.
 DTBB has a full copy of all thumbnails and catalog data locally.

 The platform categorisation of entries is based on their download links and titles.